Glosseta/glosseta/README.md

 ## Reporting Bugs/Feature/definition requests

 If you find a bug, think of an awesome new feature or have a term in mind tha we may be missing on the site please take the time to fill out an issue by clicking on the issues tab and clicking "New Issue" to fill out one of our issue templates.

+## Learn More

+If you're looking to learn more about web3 in general the following set of [resources](https://github.com/Developer-DAO/resources) put together by the [Developer-Dao](https://www.developerdao.com/) is a great starting point.